-Your newly sanded and sealed floor would be dry to walk on after thirty minutes if it's not the final coat.
+Your newly sanded and sealed floor would be dry to walk on after 2-3 hours, if it is not the final coat.
 When it comes to the final coat I'd suggest you're being more cautious and giving it longer.
-The modern water based sealers do not smell and are not harmful to you or the environment, and give a matt finish typical of laminate and engineered floors.
-These water based sealers one would liken to a PVA paint.
+The modern water-based sealers do not smell and are not harmful to you or the environment, and give a matt or semi-gloss finish typical of laminate and engineered floors.

 Protect your floor by gluing felt to the legs of all furniture.
-A suggested door mat is the Dirt Trapper available at Makro, Builders Warehouse, Mica Hardware Stores or from Fox & Sons on 011-452-2855/082-857- 7788.
+A suggested door mat is the Dirt Trapper available at Makro, Builders Warehouse, Mica Hardware Stores.

 You can touch up scratches using readily available Floor Care, putting on several light coats rather than a few heavy coats.
 To prolong the life of the floor and give it life again call us in for a scrub/buff and top up coats when this looks warranted and before the sealer is so thin that it lets dirt penetrate and discolour the wood.
 This is not possible on top of oil or wax.
 If you have a flood lift carpets and dry the wood as quickly as possible, leaving all doors and windows open to get rid of excess humidity.
 For 24 hour assistance call either NCS on 0861 135 663 or Dryforce on 0860 800 800.